-- 1. Customer arrives at a POS checkout with goods and/or services to purchase. - 2.
-Cashier starts a new sale. - 3.
-Cashier enters item identifier. - 4.
-System records sale line item and presents item description, price, and running total.
+- 1. Customer arrives at a POS checkout with goods and/or services to purchase.

+- Cashier starts a new sale.

+- 3. Cashier enters item identifier.

+- System records sale line item and presents item description, price, and running total.

 Price calculated from a set of price rules.

-Register Item Store Sale Cashier repeats steps 2-3 until indicates done.
-5. System presents total with taxes calculated.
-Sales Cashier Customer Ledger Lineltem 6.
-Cashier tells Customer the total, and asks for payment.
-7. Customer pays and System handles payment.
-Product Cash Product 8.
-System logs the completed sale and sends sale and payment information to the external Payment Catalog Description Accounting (for accounting and commissions) and Inventory systems (to update - 9.
-System presents receipt. - 10.
+Cashier repeats steps 2-3 until indicates done.

+- 5. System presents total with taxes calculated. - 6.
+Cashier tells Customer the total, and asks for payment. - 7.
+Customer pays and System handles payment. - System logs the completed sale and sends sale and payment information to the external Accounting (for accounting and commissions) and Inventory systems (to update inventory). - System presents receipt. - 10.
 Customer leaves with receipt and goods (if any).